Florents-Tselai/liteJQ/README.md

 ### Examples

-We'll use the movies dataset as a running example.
+We'll use the movie dataset as a running example.
 ```bash
 sqlite3 movies.db < ./data/movies.sql
 ```